-Every year, approximately 13,000 returning citizens are released from Virginia prisons.
+Every year, thousands of inmates are released from Virginia prisons.
 One of the biggest challenges they face is re-entering the job market.

 The national Federal Bonding Program provides fidelity bonds for “at-risk,” hard-to-place job seekers.
 Our state’s version is the Virginia Bonding Program for individuals with convictions.
 The bonds cover the first six months of employment at no cost to the job applicant or the employer.

 Use this program to find and keep a job if you have convictions.

 Gain peace of mind in your hiring process at no cost to you.

 The Virginia Bonding Program is our state’s version of the Federal Bonding Program.
 It is available to anyone living in Virginia – adult or juvenile of legal work age – with a previous conviction, even if you did not serve any time.